Dead Pigs: Production

 The film was written and directed by Cathy Yan.
 It was inspired by the 2013 Huangpu River dead pigs incident.
 Yan said, "I was born close to Shanghai, and I used to be a reporter, so it just felt like the story I had to tell."
 The film was shot by Federico Cesca.
 Filming took place in Shanghai.

 Release

 The film had its world premiere in the World Cinema Dramatic Competition section at the 2018 Sundance Film Festival on January 19, 2018.
 It was released in China on January 25, 2019.
-The film was released worldwide on February 12, 2021 by Mubi.
+The film was released worldwide on Mubi on February 12, 2021.